zzzprojects/sqlbulkcopy-tutorial/docs2/pages/troubleshooting/the-destinationtablename-property-must-be-set-before-calling-this-method.md

 You execute the method WriteToServer, and the following error is thrown:

-> The DestinationTableName property must be set before calling this method.'
+> The DestinationTableName property must be set before calling this method.

 ```csharp
 // Oops!
 The destination name is empty